louiswilliams/queueup-spotify/README.md

 Available Players:
   - [Android Player](https://github.com/extrakt/queueup-player-android): An ready-to-run AndroidStudio project.
   - [Node.js Player](https://github.com/extrakt/queueup-spotify-client): Requires some setup, but effectively the same as the Android player, just on a desktop platform.
-  - [iOS](https://developer.spotify.com/technologies/spotify-ios-sdk/): *You* should be the one to make it.
-See *Implementation*.
+  - [iOS](https://github.com/reynoldsjay/queueup-player-ios): XCode project with iPhone player.

 Notes:
-  - All players requrie Spotify Premium accounts.
+  - All players require Spotify Premium accounts.
 This is a result of music licensing contracts, and there is no way around it.
 Consider buying one.
 As a student ($5/mo), it is one of the best decisions I've made in my adult life.
   - No web streaming API exists, again, because of music licensing issues with Spotify.
 Currently, the streaming APIs are limited to Android, iOS, and C (personal use developer accounts only).

 Implementation